awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Note that this control does not use the `KmsKeyId` parameter for [https://docs.aws.amazon.com/config/latest/developerguide/efs-encrypted-check.html](https://docs.aws.amazon.com/config/latest/developerguide/efs-encrypted-check.html)\.
 It only checks the value of `Encrypted`\.

 For an added layer of security for your sensitive data in Amazon EFS, you should create encrypted file systems\.
 Amazon EFS supports encryption for file systems at\-rest\.
-You can enable encryption of data at\-rest when you create an Amazon EFS file system\.
+You can enable encryption of data at rest when you create an Amazon EFS file system\.
 To learn more about Amazon EFS encryption, see[ Data encryption in Amazon EFS](https://docs.aws.amazon.com/efs/latest/ug/encryption.html) in the *Amazon Elastic File System User Guide*\.

 **Note**
 This control is not supported in Africa \(Cape Town\) or Europe \(Milan\)\.